 In particular, urban renewal, housing and jobs promises are early causalities.
 There are many examples to prove the point in the excellent research of Dr Andrew Smith from the University of Westminster’s Faculty of Architecture and the Built Environment.

 A big part of the problem is that the community-focused activities come at the tail end of major sporting events.
-Just when it is time for authorities to transform athlete villages into housing, or stadiums to local sporting fields, the energy, will and funding suddenly evaporates.
+Just when it is time for authorities to transform athlete villages into housing or stadiums to local sporting fields, the energy, will and funding suddenly evaporate.

 An answer at hand

 This makes me think there is a simple solution, and it is one that is happening right under the nose of the residents of Adelaide: start the renewal projects before the events are held!

 Instead of doing everything required from a sports point of view, and then building the associated urban renewal projects, it may be more appropriate to start the renewal of those areas and use the sporting event as a major impetus to add to or complete them.